Live PS5 stock tracker: where to buy the PlayStation 5 this week

-Sony kicked off its PlayStation 5 restock program in January, meaning more gamers have finally been able to buy a PS5 and start enjoying some epic PS5 games.
-The good news is that more consoles are dropping imminently, with retailers in the US, UK and Australia set to release an even bigger wave of systems this month.
+Sony started rolling out its PlayStation 5 restock program last month, giving more gamers a chance to get their hands on the PS5 and start enjoying some epic PS5 games.
+This months is going to see another wave of PS5 restocks, with retailers in the US, UK and Australia set to release an even bigger inventory drop this month.

-With that in mind, now's the time to keep an eye on retailers that will be getting a PS5 restock, which is where T3's where to buy PS5 stock tracking guide can help.
+T3's where to buy PS5 stock tracking guide is here to help, connecting you directly with retailers as they get more PS5 stock in.
 Our guide has been created to help gamers discover the stores with PlayStation 5 consoles available in the US, UK, and Australia, as well as inform them as to what the situation has been like, and when the hardware comes back in stock.
 We can't guarantee you'll get a PS5, but it'll certainly help.

+GameStop US had PS5 bundles available yesterday, while last week we saw PS5 stock roll out at US retailers Target, and Walmart alongside Microsoft's console, so head over to our Xbox Series X stock tracker if you want to try your luck with that instead.

 To find the retailers to check for PS5 stock in your region simply use the nearby menu to jump straight to them, or scroll down to view them all.